lloliloll/github-pages-with-jekyll/_posts/2020-11-12-my-first-blog-post.md

 ---
-title: "Welcome to my blog"
+title: Welcome to ::banana:: blog
-date: 2020-11-12
+date: November 2020
 ---

-“It's not what happens to you, but how you react to it that matters.”
+It's not what happens to you, but how you react to it that matters.